bruceravel/demeter/documents/Artemis/_sources/feff/paths.txt

 The other context menu options are used to set the path select on the basis of distance, ranking, or scattering geometry.
-These options are useful for selecting groups of paths to drag and drop onto the Data window.
+These options are useful for selecting groups of paths to :mark:`drag,..` drag and drop onto the Data window.

 .. figure:: ../../_images/feff-pathsinfo.png
    :target: ../_images/feff-pathsinfo.png